mogenslund/liq2/README.md

 Also, I will try to make as much as possible work using both clj and Lumo.

+## Wiki

-I will attempt to use the wiki in this repo to blog about the progress and what I am trying out.
+I will attempt to use the [Wiki](https://github.com/mogenslund/liq2/wiki) in this repo to blog about the progress and what I am trying out.

-# To run the pieces
+## To run the pieces

     clj -m liq2.core
     lumo -c src -m liq2.core